 The plus conversion option offers expanded conversion options to an Ohio National permanent life insurance product including their whole life, universal life, or variable universal life insurance policies for an additional cost.

 If you intend to purchase permanent protection in the future, the plus conversion option may be the better option for you.
 It gives you valuable flexibility in the future for minimal additional cost today.

 Whole life insurance is a kind of lifelong life insurance.
 Whole life insurance is designed for permanent life insurance needs.
 Our agency commonly recommends whole life for final expenses or certain estate planning scenarios due to having more guarantees than universal life insurance.

 Whole life has guaranteed cash accumulation, guaranteed level premiums, and guaranteed death benefits.
 The policy can also receive non-guaranteed dividend payments that can be used to purchase additional paid-up death benefit or reduce your monthly premiums.
 The cash value can also be accessed through tax-advantaged loans if you ever decide that you want to take money out of your policy.

 Ohio National offers various payment options.
 You can structure your policy to be paid up in 10 years, at age 65, at age 100 or choose a lifetime premium.
 The choice is yours.

 Ohio National Universal Life

-Ohio National also offers universal life policies, which is another type of permanent life insurance policy.
-Universal life insurance was designed to offer permanent death benefit with flexibility.
+Ohio National also offers universal life policies.
+Universal life insurance still has meaningful guarantees, but you can dial those back for flexibility.
 For example, you can select the monthly premium that you wish to pay with universal life insurance.